Renters Rights LondonRenters Rights LondonRenters Rights London

 And does housing benefit cover it?

 No. The Local Housing Allowance (LHA) is the maximum amount of housing benefit you can get, regardless of whether you’re renting from a private landlord, renting from a housing association or from the council.
-At the start of 2021, the monthly LHA in Bexley is:
+As of April 2024, the monthly LHA in Bexley is:

 How your council helps private renters: services